-Because we believe that God reigns in all areas of life, and because Christ called us to love the Lord with all our heart, soul, mind, and strength, learning at Providence Christian College is not limited to the classroom.
-Student life is a vital part of the Providence learning experience, and has been consciously molded to abide by biblical standards.
-The Student Life staff strives to model lives that follow Christ, build a community of believers, and help students engage the culture.
+Because we believe that God reigns in all areas of life, and because Christ has called us to love the Lord with all our heart, soul, mind, and strength, learning at Providence Christian College is not limited to the classroom.
+Student life is a vital part of the Providence learning experience, and has been conscientiously shaped by biblical standards.
+The Student Life staff strives to model lives that follow Christ, help build a community of believers, and engage culture as Christians.
 While these three overarching goals are integrated and interrelated, they present the foundation for all that we do at Providence.